-Table Name Base Information Population Approach Reference Item Actual / Estimate Source Methodology Assumptions Table 1.1.1: Return on assets No BoP Reference cells in the template Earnings before interest and tax, Total assets, Return on assets Actual N/A - Populated based on formulas referencing supporting schedules.
+Table Base Information Population Approach Source Made de la con- Name Reference Item Actual / Estimate Source Methodology Assumptions Table 1.1.1: Return on assets No BoP Reference cells in the template Earnings before interest and tax, Total assets, Return on assets Actual N/A - Populated based on formulas referencing supporting schedules.
 All categories in this template are based on the AER's designed formulae that references the supporting tables within the workbook.
-Return on assets Earnings before interest and tax References earnings before interest and tax (EBIT) in 'Table 2.1: Statement of pipeline revenues and expenses'.
-Total assets References total assets in 'Table 3.1: Pipeline assets'.
-Return on assets Calculated as: Earnings before interest and tax divided by Return on Assets.
+Earnings before interest and tax References earnings before interest and tax (EBIT) in 'Table 2.1: Statement of pipeline revenues and expenses'.
+Restatement: EBIT Refer to BoP Reference 2.1.a ~ c & 2.1.1.a for further details of the methodology applied to restate EBIT, removing revenues and expenditures attributable to Atlas.
+2019 Restated EBIT: \$16,652,406 2018 EBIT: No restatement required Total assets References total assets in 'Table 3.1: Pipeline assets'.
+Restatement: Total assets Refer to BoP Reference 3.1.a ~ b for further details of the methodology applied to restate Total assets, removing trade receivables, expenditures and depreciation attributable to Atlas.
+2019 Restated Total Assets: \$508,158,312